ocaml/dune/doc/reference/ordered-set-language.rst

 doesn't start with ``-``, you can simply quote it: ``("x" y z)``.

-Most fields using the ordered set language also support :doc:`variables`.
+Most fields using the ordered set language also support :doc:`../concepts/variables`.
 Variables are expanded after the set language is interpreted.